-Due to the COVID-19 virus, there is a County-wide Shelter-in-Place order which includes the City of Richmond.
-City of Richmond emergency staff are working in the City’s Emergency Operations Center (EOC) to maintain essential services, take precautionary measures to flatten the curve, and provide information to the public and employees.
+Due to the COVID-19 virus, there is a Regional Stay at Home order which includes the City of Richmond.
+City of Richmond personnel are working to maintain essential services, monitoring and adapting to the Contra Costa Health Officer’s orders, and provide updated information to the public and employees.

-Essential services such as Police, Fire, and Public Works are operational.
-Other services may be handled by city staff remotely, so we appreciate your understanding that responses may be somewhat delayed.
+In the meantime, essential services such as Police, Fire, and Public Works are operational.
+Many other services may be handled by city staff remotely, so we appreciate your understanding that responses may be somewhat delayed.
 For information on how to contact staff in a particular department, please visit their webpage.

 As a reminder of how best to protect yourself and our community members, we continue to follow the guidance of our local public health department, Contra Costa Health Services (CCHS).
 We must take specific precautionary measures to limit the spread of disease in our community.

 The virus that causes COVID-19 is spreading very easily and sustainably between people.
 In general, the more closely a person interacts with others and the longer that interaction, the higher the risk.
 People can spread the virus without even knowing that they are sick.

 COVID-19 is thought to spread mainly from person-to-person: